 - Lice – Many different kinds of lice infect chicken.
 A common way chickens catch lice is from wild birds that have been added to an existing flock without quarantine.
 Infection also comes from contaminated equipment, or from clothing.
 During her 3 week lifespan, a female louse can lay between 50 and 300 eggs.
 An effective treatment is poultry dust and focuses on the main tail area, the saddle feathers and the wings.
 This treatment should be repeated 14 days later until the infestation clears.

 - Fleas – Chicken fleas are small and brown and can be seen in the birds’ feathers.
 Flea infestation is worst in the hotter months so special attention should be paid to hens during the summer months.

-These parasites cause problems that vary from mild irritation, decreased egg production, and in severe cases, death.
+These parasites cause problems that vary from mild irritation and decreased egg production to, in severe cases, death.
 It is important to check your chickens regularly for infestations that may become a problem later on.
-Simple checks that can be done include inspecting their legs and looking at their feathers vent area every week.
+Simple checks that can be done include inspecting their legs and looking at their vent area every week.

 Access to Nesting Boxes

 It is important to ensure that you provide your hens with a ready to lay environment.
 A safe, cozy nesting box with fake or some wooden eggs will encourage laying.
 It will show the hen where she should go when she is ready to lay her eggs.

 Older hens may prevent young pullets (young hens) from accessing nesting boxes to lay their eggs.
 To address this issue, temporary nesting boxes can be built for the young pullets using cardboard boxes, cat carriers, or wooden boxes.

 Nesting or straw material can be added to make the boxes comfortable for the young pullets.
 It may take a short while for the young chickens to get comfortable with the impromptu nesting boxes.
 Once they start laying regularly, the flock dynamics will change, and older hens will become more accepting of the laying pullets.